seancorc/snax-backend/README.md

-App Name: Snax
+App Name: Snax \n
+App Tagline: Students Order, Students Deliver \n
-Link to IOS repo: https://github.com/jsb459/snax Backend Requirements: The backend for this app was created using Flask and
+Link to IOS repo: https://github.com/jsb459/snax \n Backend Requirements: The backend for this app was created using Flask and
     SQLAlchemy.
 It contains four models to represent users, restaurants, food items and orders.
 It also provides functionality for the frontend to modify and access information about these models, such as the ability to add      food items to a user's order, toggle whether a user is in delivery or order mode, have a user in delivery mode fulfill an order.
 The API Specification can be found at: